Diesel scandal casts gloom over VW's home town

 The town has sought to reduce its dependence on VW, which also owns Audi, Skoda and Seat, by building up other services.

-It has promoted itself as a regional tourist center and now has a science museum, art gallery and sports facilities.
+It has promoted itself as a regional tourist centre and now has a science museum, art gallery and sports facilities.

 Michael Wilkens, head of the local chamber of industry and commerce, acknowledged that the problems at Volkswagen were a setback for the town and surrounding parts of Lower Saxony.